MaroIsLife/ft_services_Utils/README.md

-# Test by Deleting Service and Deployment then build and recreate the service and Deployment without Restarting the Cluster.
+# Test by deleting service/deployment then build and recreate the service/deployment without restarting the cluster.
 test.sh [CONTAINER NAME]

 # Install and Move brew to goinfre